Islamic veiling practices by country: Iran

-In the aftermath of the revolution, hijab was made compulsory in stages.
+Hijab was made compulsory in stages following the Revolution.
 In 1979, Ayatollah Khomeini announced that women should observe Islamic dress code.
-Almost immediately after, starting from 8 March 1979 (International Women's Day), thousands of women began protesting against mandatory Hijab.
+Almost immediately after, starting from 8 March 1979 (International Women's Day), thousands of women began protesting against mandatory hijab.
 The protests lasted six days, until 14 March.
 The demonstrations were met by government assurances that the statement was only a recommendation.
-Hijab was subsequently made mandatory in government and public offices in 1980, and in 1983 it became mandatory for all women (including non-Muslims and non-citizens).
-According to one source, rules on wearing hijab are "tantamount" to the Islamic Republic's "raison d'etat".
+However, according to one source, rules on wearing hijab are "tantamount" to Iran's "raison d'etat".
 Two slogans of the 1979 revolution were: "Wear a veil, or we will punch your head" and "Death to the unveiled".
 Under Book 5, article 638, women in Iran who do not wear a hijab may be imprisoned from 10 days to two months, and/or required to pay fines from 50,000 up to 500,000 rials adjusted for inflation.

 In 1983, the Islamic Consultative Assembly decided that women who do not cover their hair in public will be punished with 74 lashes.
 Since 1995, unveiled women can also be imprisoned for close to 60 days.